 The IAIS issued its first exposure draft of the Concept Paper on ComFrame in July 2011.
 The Concept Paper composed of five primary work streams called “Modules,” with each Module further broken down into elements prioritized for purposes of development and exposure.
-Since the Concept Paper was released, there has been much progress made on the development of ComFrame.
 In March 2012, a new structure for ComFrame was proposed and subsequently approved by the IAIS Technical Committee.
 The new structure consisted of four Modules (replacing the five Modules of the previous structure).
 In July 2012 the IAIS released a Draft ComFrame ("2012 ComFrame Draft") for public consolation.
 The 2012 ComFrame Draft marked the completion of the second step in its three-year Development Phase.
 A third Draft ComFrame was issued for public consultation in October 2013 (“2013 Draft ComFrame”).

 Status: In 2013, state insurance regulators, working through the NAIC, released a position paper on ComFrame titled, “U.S. Insurance Regulators’ Views: IAIS Common Framework for the Supervision of Internationally Active Insurance Groups “ComFrame.”
 The purpose of the position paper is to articulate the views of U.S. state insurance regulators toward ComFrame and to identify the characteristics of ComFrame that are necessary for U.S. state insurance regulators to support its implementation in the national system of state-based insurance regulation.
 A position paper on the International Capital Proposals was also released in 2013.

 The NAIC’s international involvement has been increasingly focused on strengthening the supervision of insurers that operate in multiple countries, or IAIGs.
 The ComFrame Development and Analysis (G) Working Group provides ongoing review and technical as well as expedited strategic input on ComFrame.
 In addition, the NAIC's International Insurance Relations (G) Committee supports the work of the IAIS by participating in Executive, Technical and other relevant Committee meetings, and by drafting and commenting on papers to represent the views of U.S. insurance regulators.